 not in your system

 PATH.
 Try looking in

 This generates a sample configuration file at /etc/borgmatic/config.yaml (by default).
 You should edit the file to suit your needs, as the values are representative.
-All fields are optional except where indicated, so feel free to ignore anything you don't need.
+All options are optional except where indicated, so feel free to ignore anything you don't need.

 You can also get the same sample configuration file from the configuration reference, the authoritative set of all configuration options.
 This is handy if borgmatic has added new options since you originally created your configuration file.

 Note that if you plan to run borgmatic on a schedule with cron, and you